M&A Advisory for B2B SaaS with $2-20M ARR

 (2+ weeks)

 We take a deep dive into your financials, IP, SaaS metrics, etc. Often we find things here that we want to fix or improve prior to going to market.
+This can take as little as a week or two if nothing major needs fixing, but can take longer.

 (2-4 weeks)